MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ## Site creation from Power Apps

-Starting September 2023, creation of a blank app portal from Power Apps will be re-directed to [Power Pages](https://make.powerpages.microsoft.com).
+Starting September 2023, blank app portal creation from Power Apps will be re-directed to [Power Pages](https://make.powerpages.microsoft.com).

 ### Why can't I create a portal from Power Apps?